 Why use concrete sensors for cold weather concreting

-According to the American Concrete Institute, Cold Weather Concreting requires special practices in order to prevent damage to concrete due to freezing at early ages;
+According to the American Concrete Institute, Cold Weather Concreting requires special practices to prevent damage to concrete due to freezing at early ages;

 - Ensure that the concrete develops the recommended strength for the safe removal of forms;